paramogi/wit/README.md

-# wit

-A lightweight static web frontend for Git.
+A lightweight, static Git web frontend written in Rust

+## Installation

+Dependencies:

+- libgit2

+## Usage:

+See wit(1)